If you meet the minimum requirements and want to serve the Memphis community as the “Best in Blue,” APPLY TODAY.

 5. Submit a completed MPD employment application

-All successful applicants will receive a MPD employment application via email or before departing on the day of testing.
+All successful applicants will receive a MPD employment application immediately after testing.

 Complete and submit your application IN-PERSON to: